spacepy/dbprocessing/docs/developer/documentation.rst

 If a directive spans multiple lines, proper indentation is essential for readability and Sphinx parsing.
-Subsequent lines must align with the start of the description of the parameter, i.e. the second column after the closing ``:`` of the directive.
+Subsequent lines must align with the start of the description of the parameter.

 Documentation must build in Sphinx without warnings and the output be checked for proper formatting.